MerijnMollie/WooCommerce/readme.md

 </p>
 <h1 align="center">Mollie for WooCommerce</h1>

 Quickly integrate all major payment methods in WooCommerce, wherever you need them.
 Simply drop them ready-made into your WooCommerce webshop with this powerful plugin by Mollie.
-Mollie is dedicated to making payments better for WooCommerce.
+Mollie is dedicated to making payments better for WooCommerce merchants.

 > Next level payments, for WooCommerce

 No need to spend weeks on paperwork or security compliance procedures.
 No more lost conversions because you don’t support a shopper’s favorite payment method or because they don’t feel safe.
 We made payments intuitive and safe for merchants and their customers.

+### Description
+* Transparent pricing: No startup fees, no monthly fees, and no gateway fees.
+No hidden fees
+* No lock-in contract, but one contract for all payment methods, no need to apply for payment methods separately
+* Payment methods can easily be (de-) activated in the Mollie dashboard
+* Fast onboarding: it is possible to set up an account within 15 minutes, account activation within 1-2 days
+* All important payment methods for European markets and local support There is a test environment.
+You simply can try out Mollie payments within the test modus.
+No strings attached!

 ### Payment methods